-Statement of Human and Animal Right for AOJNMB;
+Statement of Human and Animal Rights for AOJNMB;

-For animal studies, it must be in compliance with the regulation(s) of local institution and with generally accepted guideline governing such work.
+For animal studies, it must be in compliance with the regulation(s) of a local institution and with generally accepted guidelines governing such work.

 Statement of informed consent for the Asia Oceania Journal of Nuclear Medicine & biology;

 Patients have a right to privacy that should not be infringed without informed consent.
 Identifying information, including patients' names, initials, or hospital numbers, should not be published in written descriptions, photographs, and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 Informed consent for this purpose requires that a patient who is identifiable be shown the manuscript to be published.
 Authors should identify Individuals who provide writing assistance and disclose the funding source for this assistance.

 Identifying details should be omitted if they are not essential.
 Complete anonymity is difficult to achieve, however, and informed consent should be obtained if there is any doubt.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.